-Everyone is familiar with Lamy Lane and Louisville Avenue in Monroe, but very few know anything about the family they were named for.
+Everyone is familiar with Lamy Lane and Louisville Avenue in Monroe, but very few know anything about the family they were named for (correction in Sept.
+2020: I have just found out Louisville Avenue is named for Louis Ashley Breard, Sr. and NOT the Lamy family. mea culpa!).
 No descendants of that illustrious name remain, but the family’s legacy has an impact still felt today.

 On May 7, 1797, Louis Michel Jean-Francois Lamy came to the Ouachita Valley as a Maison Rouge colonist.
 With him were two slaves, Telemaque and Sara.
 The young Frenchman was the son of Louis Charles Antoine and Magdaleine Louise Meurger Lamy, and was born in Normandy, France.
 Almost two months after settling into the area, Jean-Francois marries Felicity Roi, the daughter of Auguste and Marianne Moron Roi.
 The two were married by Commandant Jean Filhiol.